 - In Thinner, by Stephen King, the protagonist is put under a curse that causes him to waste away.
 (His judge and lawyer are cursed with hideous acne and skin cancer that will eventually kill them too.)
 His response is to track down the gypsy and curse him—by taking out a contract with a hit man to kill his family.

 - The entire plot of Ella Enchanted is driven by a curse placed on Ella as a child that makes her unable to ignore orders.
 Usually she gets around it by finding loopholes in the orders she's given, but this becomes hazardous when Prince Charmont falls in love with her and they begin to become entangled.
 Ella is rightfully concerned that because of her condition, she could be ordered into hurting him.
 The curse is resolved when Ella tries so hard to refuse Char's order to marry him that her love for him overcomes the curse.
+Then she marries him of her own free will.

-- Conan The Barbarian: In "A Witch Shall Be Born", as a result of a Deal with the Devil a witch is born to the royal family every century.
+- Conan the Barbarian: In "A Witch Shall Be Born", as a result of a Deal with the Devil a witch is born to the royal family every century.

 The curse of the kings of Khauran!
 Aye, they tell the tale in the market-places, with wagging beards and rolling eyes, the pious fools!
 They tell how the first queen of our line had traffic with a fiend of darkness and bore him a daughter who lives in foul legendry to this day.
 And thereafter in each century a girl baby was born into the Askhaurian dynasty, with a scarlet half-moon between her breasts, that signified her destiny.